gw-inux/Jupyter-Notebooks/docs/index.md

 Various existing interactive documents are available through the [GitHub repository](https://github.com/gw-inux/Jupyter-Notebooks/).
 Jupyter Notebooks and Streamlit apps are used through a webbrowser on your computer or any other device (e.g., mobile phone and tablet).

-#### Featured App for your initial trial - Radioactive decay
+**Featured Streamlit App for your initial trial:** [**Radioactive Decay**](https://radioactive-decay.streamlit.app/)

-The [**app**](https://radioactive-decay.streamlit.app/) allow to use random data with measurement noise.
-In a first step, the formation parameters transmissivity _T_ and storativity _S_ are determined.
-Subsequently, the parameter can be used for a prediction of drawdown.
-The app compares the results with the 'true' parameters to those fitted by the user.
-Accordingly, prediction uncertainty can be investigated.
+The [**app**](https://radioactive-decay.streamlit.app/) allow to use investigate the mass balance for three substances that can decay.
+The user can define the initial mass and the decay rate of three substances.
+This allows to investigate the mass balance.

 <img src="./assets/images/st/01/radioactive_decay.png" alt="Screenshot of the app" width="400"/>